 Others can accelerate charging by supplementing solar energy with grid power.
 Integrated chargers do not require any extra setup or wiring after installation.

 If your household already has a solar power system but doesn't have an EV, a separate installation is a great option.
 Microinverters would be an excellent choice in this instance.
 These are little inversion gadgets that you can put beneath each solar array to allow them to work independently.
 Using this inversion approach, you can raise the number of microinverters to support EV charging.

 How to choose a solar electric car charger

-There are a few things to think about before settling on a solar EV charging system:
+If you are deciding to buy solar electric car charger(for instance you can choose a trickle charger for car), there are a few things to think about before settling on a solar EV charging system:

 First and foremost, not all power is made equal.
 Whereas the 120VAC from your home outlets can charge your electric automobile, the method is inconvenient.
 Based on your car's storage capacity, level 1 charging can take around 8 to 24 hours on ordinary household AC power.
 Some limited-range EVs and hybrids, such as the Chevy Volt, can charge overnight, but vehicles with a more extended range, such as the Chevy Bolt, can charge incredibly slowly due to their considerably bigger batteries.

 If you're going to charge your EV at home specifically, you'll want to go with Level 2 charging, which is significantly more popular and convenient.
 If your garage doesn't already have a 240V connection, you'll have to contact an electrician to fix one.
 Installation typically costs around $500, based on the work involved.
 However, given that Level 2 chargers can fully charge your vehicle in a short while, it's a wise investment.

 You'll also have to invest in a specific charging point with a 240V connection.